fattazzo/total-gp-world/README.md

 This project also needs you!
 Right now i need:
 * Wiki translators from italian to english
 * App translators for any language
+* Web site creation with Jekyll hosted on Github Pages

 If you want to help me or know about friends that can do it, please contact me at fattazzo82 \[at\] gmail.com